an-vo/bp/_posts/2017-10-08-github-pages-and-jekyll.markdown

 layout: post
 title:  "The Idiot's Guide to Github Pages with Jekyll for custom domains"
 date:   2017-10-08 15:12:29 +0300
-categories: tech github jekyll blog
+tags: [tech, github, jekyll, blog]
+categories: tutorial
 ---
-#H1
-The Idiot's Guide to Github Pages with Jekyll for custom domains
-1. jekyll new \<blogname\>pacda inside that folder, create a folder "docs"
+1. jekyll new \<blogname\>; inside that folder, create a folder "docs"
 2. initiate it as a repository
 3. in _config.yml add:
 <code>